What is LEMS?

 Important facts about Lambert-Eaton myasthenic syndrome (LEMS)

-LEMS OCCURS WHEN the immune system disrupts communication between the nerves and muscles in an area known as the neuromuscular junction (NMJ).
+LEMS OCCURS WHEN a specific antibody disrupts the communication between the nerves and muscles in an area known as the neuromuscular junction (NMJ).

 WHO IS AFFECTED BY LEMS?